The entire book appears at this link with chapters added after appearing online:

-Time to return to home base and leave
+Time to return to home base, leaving well enough alone.

-in two days, only so much passive-aggressive fun to be had.
+Repubs will vanish in two days, only so much passive-aggressive fun

 Conventioneers are disguised as empty seats.

-Even if they were, no one can hear anything
+Even if they were there, no one can hear anything due

 It is, therefore, the perfect Republican gathing.